AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 $~~~~~~~~~~$

 ## Overview
 Created as my final project for the WBS Marketing Analytics Course, this was an intense three week project where I completed an assessment of Q1 and Q2 2021 for an ecommerce sock shop called Unisoxx.
-During this process, I proved to myself that I have understand the ecommerce ecosystem as a full stack marketer and can deliver actionable insights.
+During this process, I proved to myself that I understand the ecommerce ecosystem as a full stack marketer and can deliver actionable insights.

 $~~~~~~~~~~$